vikramsvdd/vikramsvdd.github.io/README.md

 [REPO_LINK!](https://github.com/vikramsvdd/Smartphone-Flashlight-Modulation-IISc-Project-)

 I welcome y'all to my first webpage detailing something that i had done related to academics ! :D :D , I had compressed my workflow to include important details and milestones , this is something that you could not put out on a simple github readme.md file because  it's too long , but also too short to be a book :D , so call this my attempt at a  blog! :D .
 For in-detail reference to codes and other results , visit repo_link above.
+All Credits go to Professor Chockalingam of IISc Bangalore, who gave me support and the platform to enable me to contribute to this project.

 ### All Prepare for the JOY-RIDE-BELOW -HERE WE GO WHOOOOOOPS!

-A. Feb 11 : An Email from prof Chockalingam citing the need for using smartphone's flashlight as a transmitter of Information.
+A. Feb 11 : An Email from Prof Chockalingam citing the need for using smartphone's flashlight as a transmitter of Information.
 [He shared a paper to start with](https://github.com/vikramsvdd/Smartphone-Flashlight-Modulation-IISc-Project-/blob/main/VLC_References/vlc_smartpone.pdf) A study  done by a chinese university .
 From then, i started to research and work on the same.

 B. Came by Android studio as the best IDE for android app development as ease of loading the app into the smartphone.
 Started Developing the program and used the Camera Interface of the smartphone to access and control my flashlight.